PaulNavon/Saboteur/README.md

 ## Problems and improvements

-The game has somme issues regarding loading games.
-We do not recommand quitting game by expecting to play them later.
+The game has some issues with loading saved progress.
+We do not recommend quitting the game with the intention of resuming it later.

-You can change the game resolution but the full screen game play is laggy and the game mechanics doesn't work properly.
+You can adjust the game’s resolution, but playing in full screen results in lag, and the game mechanics don't function correctly.

 ##### Good game & Have fun !!!

 ## Team composition

 The group is composed of 3 first-year students from ECE-Lyon <br />

 <table>
   <tr>
     <td>VELIN Jonathan</td>